 - MRI and CT - to determine the extent of muscle involvement

-Tests that may be ordered to identify any bacterial infection - confirmed by white blood cell counts, Gram staining and sample culture - include:3,4,6,7
+Tests may be ordered to identify any bacterial infection - confirmed by white blood cell counts, Gram staining, and sample culture - these can include:

 - Blood tests

 Surgery may be necessary to explore the extent of the necrosis and to gain tissue samples.
-Operations can also form part of the treatment of gangrene.4,7
+Surgical removal of dead tissue may be part of the treatment of gangrene.

 To reduce the risk of serious complication and death, gangrene requires emergency treatment.
 As such, it is important that anyone with suspected symptoms of gangrene seeks immediate medical attention.

-When gangrene is diagnosed, the particular treatment is dependent on the specific type, location and extent of diseased tissue, but may involve the following emergency measures:3,4,7
+When gangrene is diagnosed, the particular treatment is dependent on the specific type, location, and extent of diseased tissue, but may involve the following emergency measures:

 - Antibiotics administered directly into the bloodstream (intravenously)